LIHPC-Computational-Geometry/honeycomb/user-guide/src/project-structure/published.md

 3. Stressing the data structure, to identify its advantages and its pitfalls in a meshing context
 4. Testing for more unwanted behaviors / bugs

-Explanations provided on this page focus on the overall workflow of algorithms; Implementation-specific details and hypothesis are listed in the documentation of the crate.
+Explanations provided in this guide focus on the overall workflow of algorithms; Implementation-specific details and hypothesis are listed in the documentation of the crate.

 ### Implemented algorithms